Chemistry with Images - Lomography

 Making It Real, - Ugly Duck, London

-Revolv Collective: Archives as Medium, live creation of zine, Four Corners Gallery, London, UK
+Revolv Collective: Archives as Medium, live creation of zine, Four Corners Gallery, London

 2018